drog/drog.github.io/_posts/blog/2015-01-01-reduce-the-size-of-bootstrap-with-gulp.md

 You can get the custom boostrap.less  [here](https://github.com/drog/drog.github.io/blob/master/customs/less/bootstrap.less)

-Then the javascript part, here just get the components used for you pag and then concat this.
+Then the javascript part, here just get the components used for your web page and then concat this.

 ``` javascript
 gulp.task('bootstrap:compileJs', function bootstrapCompileLess() {